 Keep these documents ready to have when you need them.
 For example, when working with a credit repair service, they might also request this information from you to bolster your case during the process.

 Start with the late payments that are the most past-due, i.e., the 90-day and 120-day debts.
 The reason to start here is that these are the most damaging accounts to your credit scores.
-They are also the accounts that are most likely to be sent to collections or charged off.
+They are also the accounts most likely to be sent to collections or charged off.

 Updating Late Payments